scscriptionsh/datasci611/lectures/X-02-vcl/resources.md

 ========================================================

 1. UNC Onyen
-2. Windows: Either Putty or Cygwin
+2. Windows: Powershell (or Putty or Cygwin or Windows Subsystem for Linux)
 3. Linux or Mac: All Set Already

 What is The UNC VCL
 ========================================================

 The UNC VCL is a way for you to spin up a Unix (Linux) shell.